dhowai/portfolio-3-battleship/README.md

 ### Future Features

 -   Allow the user to select the board size,number of ships and maximum turns
--   Have the option to show the computer ships if need be
+-   Have the option to show the players board with the computer guesses
 -   Have an option to change the computer difficulty e.g. how accurate the computer guesses

 ## Data Model